aeturrell/coding-for-economists/preliminaries.md

 Download the individual edition of the [Anaconda distribution](https://www.anaconda.com/) of Python for your operating system and install it (currently found under Products -> Individual Edition).
 This will provide you with a Python installation and a host of the most useful libraries.

+Anaconda will ask whether you want to add Anaconda to your PATH environment variable.
+Your PATH variable is a list of where programmes are located on your computer that *other* programmes can see.
+By adding Anaconda to your PATH, you will be able to more easily launch applications that make use of Python.

+You can confirm that you've set up Anaconda correctly by following the [verify installation instructions](https://docs.anaconda.com/anaconda/install/verify-install/) on the Anaconda website.

 ### Installing an integrated development environment (IDE)

 An integrated development environment is a software application that provides a few tools to make coding easier.
 The most important of these is a way to write the code itself!
 IDEs are not the only way to programme, but they are the most useful.
 If you have used **Stata** or **Matlab**, you may not have realised it, but these package up the language and the IDE together.
 But they are separate things: the language is like a language, the IDE is the notebook that you write it in.